ADDICTION TREATMENT SERVICES

 Trauma and substance abuse often go hand-in-hand.
 For most, trauma happens first and then addiction develops.
 There are many times when people turn to substances to cope with the emotional aftermath of trauma.
 But addiction can also lead to trauma – from driving intoxicated and getting into a car crash to crime or sexual violence that takes place while under the influence.
-Whatever way they develop; many patient need help with both.
+Whatever way they develop; many patients need help with both.

 Q. WHAT IS AN INTENSIVE OUTPATIENT PROGRAM?

 Intensive Outpatient Treatment (also known as IOP for “Intensive Outpatient Program”) is a primary treatment program recommended in some circumstances by a clinical and medical assessment.
 IOP may be recommended for those who do not need medically-supervised detox.
 IOP can also enable people in recovery to continue their recovery therapies following successful detox, on a part-time yet intensive schedule, designed to accommodate work and family life.
-Start rebuilding your personal life and mending your important family ties right away, when you live at home and participate in intensive outpatient treatment.
+Start rebuilding your personal life and mending your important family ties right away, while you live at home and participate in intensive outpatient treatment.
 With the Intensive Outpatient Treatment program, you are able to establish a foundation for long term recovery support in your local community right from the start of your treatment, instead of waiting until you return from living away in a rehab center.

 What factors must be addressed to prevent relapse?

-“In my 35 years of experience, education, and work in the profession of addiction treatment, I have learned that a recovering person needs help in their biological and physical, social and psychological, and spiritual wellbeing.
+“In my 35 years of experience, education and work in the profession of addiction treatment, I have learned that a recovering person needs help in their biological and physical, social and psychological, and spiritual wellbeing.
 The abusive use of drugs and alcohol not only changes and disrupts a person in the all the aforementioned domains of life, it inhibits their ability to grow and develop in each of those domains”